Lawyers duel over credibility of Sinaloa cartel members’ testimony in trial of their former colleagues

 Federal agents have also testified to the magnitude of drug trafficking through the border during the trial.
 Their testimonies have also served as an account of the activity the Sinaloa drug cartel had on the area.

 Prosecutors called on the jury to remember the testimony of men like Rafael Figueroa Merino, a sicario for the Sinaloa cartel who testified that he worked with Iglesias.
-And, David Sanchez also known as “Christian,” who told jurors about trafficking drugs through tankers and pipes with Urquidi.
+David Sanchez, also known as “Christian,” told jurors about trafficking drugs through tankers and pipes with Urquidi.

 But defense attorneys argued the testimony from the former cartel members would not establish “beyond the reason of doubt,” whether Iglesias and Urquidi could be guilty under the legal definitions of the charges against them.